-The whippet can be more mischievous than the Italian greyhound, especially when it comes to being let off their leash.
-They are notoriously difficult to housetrain, even for the most patient and experienced dog owner.
+The whippet can be more mischievous than the Italian greyhound, especially when it comes to being let off its leash.
+They are notoriously difficult to housetrain, even for the most patient and experienced dog owners.

 They’re both well-mannered and friendly, but although they share the same positive demeanor, the Italian greyhound is easier to train.